Juju-Beans/Scramble/README.md

 **What future improvements are in store, if any?**

 In the futue I plan to expland the endpoints my current back-end is capable of supporting.
 I would like my application to be able to perform PUT requests such that updates could be made to a run's score.
-Being ables to add (POST) and edit (PATCH) new or old levels and difficulties are also considerations for the future.
+Being able to add (POST) and edit (PATCH) new or old levels and difficulties are also considerations for the future.